AMANDA BRETT WATERCOLOUR ARTIST

 What am I most interested in?

-your painting (story, poem, sculpture, composition, drawing etc) must have a purpose and, yes, the purpose can be learning but more than this – why paint it?
+your painting (story, poem, sculpture, composition, drawing etc) must have a purpose and, yes, the purpose can be learning or just because you want to but more than this – why paint it?
 What is it about?
 What drew you (pardon the pun) to want to paint it?
 Without your want, your passion to paint it, there’s no story, there’s no purpose.
-Might as well put your best foot forward and crack it!

 We’ve talked about this before, sometimes it comes down to making yourself want to paint “it”.
 Do your research, study your subject, create design thumbnails etc (this research and study also has another purpose for discussion later).
 Design your painting, what can you use to create a painting with strong design?